routine needed to run the notebook on Google Colab

 problem.discretise_domain(200, "grid", domains=["phys_cond"])

-As usual, the Helmholtz problem is written in PINA code as a class.
+As usual, the Helmholtz problem is implemented in PINA as a class.
+The governing equations are defined as conditions

-In PINA this translates in using the PeriodicBoundaryEmbedding
+In PINA, this is implemented using the PeriodicBoundaryEmbedding

 # we encapsulate all modules in a torch.nn.Sequential container